followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDrawer/1 Configuration/closeOnOutsideClick.md

 <!--typeFunctionParamName1-->event<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->event<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
 The raised event.
-It is a [dxEvent](/Documentation/ApiReference/Common/Object_Structures/dxEvent/) or a [jQuery.Event](http://api.jquery.com/category/events/event-object/) when you use jQuery.
+It is a [dxEvent](/Documentation/ApiReference/Common/Object_Structures/dxEvent/) or a <a href="http://api.jquery.com/category/events/event-object/" target="_blank">jQuery.Event</a> when you use jQuery.
 <!--/typeFunctionParamDescription1-->

 <!--typeFunctionReturnType-->Boolean<!--/typeFunctionReturnType-->